FAQ - Frequently Asked Questions

 If you haven't started your project yet but think you may need help mixing it here's a posting I made on my blog on how to RECORD your project in a way that will make your mix engineer happy: "Morph Blog".

-1. Have your material printed on single sided, double spaced paper with a decent sized font (12-14 pts).
+1. Preferably you'll be reading from a tablet.
+If you don't have one let me know and I can provide one.
+Some people prefer reading off paper and if that's the case have your material printed on single sided, double spaced paper with a decent sized font (12-14 pts).

 2. Check beforehand how acronyms are pronounced in the text.